awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 1. For **Actions**, choose **Promote read replica**\.

-1. On the **Promote Read Replica** page, enter the backup retention period and the backup window for the new promoted DB instance\.
+1. On the **Promote Read Replica** page, enter the backup retention period and the backup window for the newly promoted DB instance\.

 1. When the settings are as you want them, choose **Continue**\.